tramoonyane/holbertonschool-low_level_programming/preparation_for_C_simple_shell/README.md

 ## Description

-This is a simple Unix command line interpreter created as a project for Holberton School.
-The shell is capable of handling basic commands, tokenizing user input, executing commands, and displaying a prompt.
-It includes functionalities developed across multiple files to meet different task requirements.
+This project is a Unix command line interpreter created as a Holberton School assignment.
+The shell can handle basic commands, tokenize user input, execute commands, and display a prompt.
+It encompasses functionalities developed across multiple files to meet various task requirements.

 ## How to Use